Interpause/ros2-workspace-template/README.md

 ### Mount Point `/data`

 > Note: If using `Dev Containers: Clone Repository in Container Volume...`, the host folder path must be absolute.
+It is possible to use `$USERPROFILE` (Windows) or `$HOME` (Linux) for absolute paths.
+Otherwise, the host folder path would be relative to the Docker Compose file location.

 Mount points are used to mount a folder from the host into the container.
 An example for mounting a folder to `/data` is included in [`docker-compose.dev.yml`](./docker-compose.dev.yml) as an `(OPTION)`. `/data` can be used to share anything from the host with the container (e.g., config files, models, databases).
 Also remember to: